 "The Imperial Plaza is for very unclear reasons rated at 4-stars, which it is clearly not.
 Location in the new district of Marrakech is off and one is forced to use taxis ALL the time; in the immediate vicinity of the hotel there is nothing remotely worth seeing.
 Rooms are definitely not up to the 4-star rating.
 Staff is in general stand-off-ish and doesn't come across as warm or very friendly."

 - Travel date: 24th September 2009

 ItÂ´s allright, they are trying, but not quite there yet

-- Travel date: Sun 23rd of August 2009
+- Travel date: 23rd August 2009

 Not a 4* but the service is Good and catered for French people